beto-rodriguez/LiveCharts2/docs/samples/lines/zoom/template.md

 {{ render this "~/shared/genericSampleJustGifHeader.md" }}

 {{~ if maui ~}}

-:::warning
+:::tip
-Currently zooming is not working on MAUI on desktop devices, due a MAUI limitation, please show your interest on this feature to the MAUI team at https://github.com/dotnet/maui/issues/16130.
+Currently zooming is not working on desktop devices due a MAUI limitation, please show your interest on this feature to the MAUI team at https://github.com/dotnet/maui/issues/16130.
 :::

 {{~ end ~}}

 Zooming and panning is disabled by default, you can enable it by setting the `ZoomMode` property, this property is of type